greg-a/tennis-match-react/README.md

 username: TennisUser
 password: TennisPassword
 ```
-* On the home page is the feed which shows you recently confirmed events by yourself and other users.
+* On the home page you will see the feed which shows you recently confirmed events by yourself and other users.
-* On the Profile page, you may include more information about yourself including your location.
+* On the Profile page you may include more information about yourself including your location.
-* If you want to share you availability (that others will be able to see) you can either click on the (+) or the (calendar) tab.
+* If you want to share you availability (this will be public and allow others to find you) you can either click on the (+) or the (calendar) tab.
 * If you want to search for others' availability, you can go to Propose Match, and search for the date you wish to play on.
-It will list all the players who are seeking someone to play with.
+It will list all the players who are seeking someone to play with on the choosen date.
 Here, you may then propose a specific time to play with a player within their availability.
-* You can also search for a specific player with which to play against by clicking 'Propose Match to Player'.
+* You can also propose a match to a specific player by clicking 'Propose Match to Player'.
 * Watch for notifications in the [tennis racket icon] drawer.
 If somebody has sent you a request to play, there will be a notification dot.
 Requests from other players to play with you will appear in Requests.
 You may then confirm or deny these requests.
 * All of your availability, proposed matches and confirmed events will appear on the [scheduler (calendar icon here)] page.
 * You may also communicate with other players directly by going to Messenger (messenger icon here).